sl4shme/stuff/development/python/exceptions.md

 ZeroDivisionError: integer division or modulo by zero
 ```

-In Python (especialy v2), it's the interpretor's job to capture the traceback when an exception happends.
+In Python (especialy v2), it's the interpreter's job to capture the traceback when an exception happends.
 Exceptions don't carry their own stacktrace.

 When using `raise`, we just specify to continue raising the exception.
-When using `raise e`, a new exception is raised and the interpretor captures the traceback for this point.
+When using `raise e`, a new exception is raised and the interpreter captures the traceback for this point.

 ##Built-in exceptions